All Episodes

 We're going to discuss that later in the evening.

-But before we get into that, And we're going to discuss all kinds of fascinating secrets, by the way.
+But before we get into that, and we're going to discuss all kinds of fascinating secrets, by the way, I had another conversation today about NASA and secrecy that was really startling.

-And I want to ask these gentlemen, who know a great deal about NASA, what they think it means when we get to it later on.
+And I want to ask these gentlemen who know a great deal about NASA what they think it means when we get to it later on.

-Now, coming up is James McKenney.
+All right, now, coming up is James McKenney.

-And the other gentleman we're about to bring on is Earl Crockett, a scientific Generalist with a passion for quantum mechanics and of the universe.
+And the other gentleman we're about to bring on is Earl Crockett, a scientific generalist with a passion for quantum mechanics and of the universe.

 And so I've got those two gentlemen standing by.